arturcarvalho/tutorial-1/README.md

 One way to solve the `<header>` dilemma would be to create a `<Header>` component and include it in both `HomePage` and `AboutPage`.
 That works, but is there a better solution?
 Ideally there should only be one reference to the `<header>` anywhere in our code.

 When you look at these two pages what do they really care about?
 They have some content they want to display.
-They really shouldn't have to care what comes "before" `<header>` or "after" `<footer>`.
+They really shouldn't have to care what comes before (like a `<header>`) or after (like a `<footer>`).
 That's exactly what layouts do: they wrap your pages in a component that then renders the page as its child:

 <img src="https://user-images.githubusercontent.com/300/70486228-dc874500-1aa5-11ea-81d2-eab69eb96ec0.png" alt="Layouts structure diagram" width="300">